fyohannes/Data_Elections/Narratives.md

 The work of Abrams and other organizers was incredibly significant in the 2020 election.
 It particualry highlights the imporatnce of voter demographics, whether it be race or age, in American elections.
 Voter demographics are pivotal in American politics and elections.
 Shifting voter demographics and efforts to capitalize on those shifts can completely change the political landscape.
 Thus, in my final blog post, I hope to test whether Georgia's shift to becoming a blue state can be credited to the works of Abrams and other activists.
 Through this I hope to investigate how changing vote demographics can affect Democratic strategies and their prospects in future elections.
 I also hope to further investigate the impact of the black vote in elections.
 What happens once policies for voter suppression are dismantled and black people are truly allowed to vote freely?
 This is a large question to tackle, but I believe looking at the Georgia election can help answer some of these questions.

+In this narrative post, I will analyze the shift and impact of the black vote by investigating Democratic vote shares in counties with a high percentage of black residents.
+While it will be hard to prove causation, if my data shows a large increase in the Democratic vote share in these counties, I will conclude that Abrams voter mobilization efforts, particulary in black counties, was effective and could be one of the reasons why Georgia turned blue this election.
+I want to clarify that I do not have sufficent data to prove that the efforts of activists are the sole reason why Georgia turned blue, but I hope to show whether or not these efforts had an impact in the 2020 election

 **<font size="3"> Georgia in the 2016 Election </font>**